Suppenhuhn79/on-screen-console/README.md

 ## Inernal commands

-`.clr` clear the on-screen-console output.
+`.c` clear the on-screen-console output.

 `.fs value` set the font size. _value_ is a number or any valid CSS size specification.
 Default is `0.8rem`.
 If no unit is given, `rem` is assumed.